PlatformAwareProgramming/CloudClusters.jl/README.md

 This is an advanced use of cluster contracts, asking for instance types that satisfy a set of assumptions specified in the contract through instance parameters.
 At the time this tutorial was written, the AWS EC2 instance type that satisfies these assumptions is ___g6.48xlarge___, equipped with eight NVIDIA L4 T4 Tensor Core GPUs and 768GB of memory.

 Now, there are three available clusters.
-The _pids_ of the last two ones may be inspected:
+The _pids_ of the last two ones may be also inspected:

 ```julia-repl
 julia> nodes(my_second_cluster)